 The Group's management considers the pooling of interest method of accounting to be appropriate to account for the combination of various subsidiaries controlled by TRGI with the Holding Company.
-As a result, the Holding Company and its subsidiaries are presented as if they have legally been a group of companies for all periods presented.
-The following accounting principles are applied:
+As a result, the Holding Company and its subsidiaries are presented as if they have legally been a group of companies since TRGI controlled each entity.